-Jason De León is Assistant Professor of Anthropology at the University of Michigan.
-He directs the Undocumented Migration Project (UMP), a long-term anthropological study of clandestine migration between Mexico and the United States that uses a combination of ethnographic, visual, archaeological, and forensic approaches to understand this violent social process.
+De León is Executive Director of the Undocumented Migration Project (UMP) inc., a 501(c)(3).
+The UMP is a long-term anthropological study of clandestine migration between Latin America and the United States that uses a combination of ethnographic, visual, archaeological, and forensic approaches to understand this violent social process.
 He has published numerous academic articles and his work with the UMP has been featured in a variety of popular media outlets.
 For more information on this research go here.

-Jason was named a National Geographic Emerging Explorer in 2013 and was the Weatherhead Resident Scholar at the School for Advanced Research in Santa Fe, New Mexico for the 2013-2014 academic year.
-He was awarded the 2016 Margaret Mead Award for his book “The Land of Open Graves: Living and Dying on the Migrant Trail” (featuring photos by Michael Wells).
-He is also on the Academic Board for the Institute for Field Research, a nonprofit organization operating over 42 field schools in 25 countries across the globe.
-Jason’s curriculum vita can be found here DELEON_CV_2-2017.
+He is the author of the award-winning book “The Land of Open Graves: Living and Dying on the Migrant Trail” (featuring photos by Michael Wells).
+He is President of the Board of Directors for The Colibrí Center for Human Rights and on the Academic Board for the Institute for Field Research, a nonprofit organization operating over 42 field schools in 25 countries across the globe.
+Jason’s curriculum vita can be found here DELEON_CV_5-2019.

 In addition to his scholarly pursuits, Jason is an active musician who played with the Long Beach based hardcore-punk-reggae band Youth in Asia in the mid to late 1990’s and the Americana band The Wilcox Hotel based out of State College, PA between 2005 and 2008.
-He is currently involved in various musical projects in Ann Arbor, MI.
+He is currently involved in various musical projects including periodic reunions with The Wilcox Hotel.